Will therapy be difficult?

 Change can sometimes be easy and swift, but sometimes it can be slow and frustrating.
 Therapy is a joint effort.
 Whilst psychotherapy is meant to be supportive and therapeutic, some sessions may arouse uncomfortable feelings.
 I will work with you to ensure you are able to manage these feelings.

 How does therapy begin?

 If you wish, I can arrange a time for an initial meeting.
 I offer an initial meeting with no further obligation, at a reduced cost of £60.
 The purpose of the initial session is to explore what brings you to therapy, what you hope to gain and what I can offer.
 The initial session will help you decide if this is the best service for you.
-The initial session will also help us think about the nature, number and frequency of therapy and counselling sessions.
+The initial session will also help us think about the nature, number and frequency of therapy sessions.